 Qantas has eight A380s in service.

 The announcement makes Johannesburg the fourth city in Qantas’ network to see A380 service.
-The Oneworld carrier flies the type to London, Singapore and Los Angeles.
+The Oneworld carrier flies the double-deck type to London, Singapore and Los Angeles.

-Qantas operates eight A380s, with two more aircraft on long-term storage set to return to service within the next 18 months.
+Qantas operates eight A380s, with two more aircraft in long-term storage set to return to service within the next 18 months.
 The A380s seat 485 passengers across four classes: first, business, premium economy and economy.

 Qantas International chief Cam Wallace says: “We are seeing strong demand for our Johannesburg services and, by upgrading to the [A380s], we will nearly double capacity during peak periods, adding over 130,000 seats per year between the continents.”